How to pass your full UK motorbike licence

-Latest news: in December 2018 the Driver and Vehicle Standards Agency (DVSA) changed the law for what constitutes a cat A bike to take your test on, and now it's classed as one with up to 67.1bhp with a minimum kerb weight of 180kg.
+Latest news: in December 2018 the Driver and Vehicle Standards Agency (DVSA) changed the law for what constitutes a cat A bike to take your test on, and now it's classed as one with at least 67.1bhp with a minimum kerb weight of 180kg.